Pilatch/eslint-auto-fix/README.md

 ## Defaults

-If you don't provide the file globs to watch, it will watch all files in your project ending in '.js' that are not inside node_modules nor bower_components.
+If you don't provide the file globs to watch, it will watch all files in your project ending in `.js`.

 ## Peer Dependency